GeoBIMpro/CarND-Advanced-Lane-Lines/writeup.md

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.
+#### 1. Load clibration parameters and distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Load clibration parameters from `calibration_wide/wide_dist_pickle.p` and use `cv2.undistort` to undistort image. below is the image, which I apply the distortion correction:
 ![alt text][image2]

+#### 2. perspective transfrom

+I use `cv2.getPerspectiveTransform` to generate perspective transfrom matrix.
+I choosing four source points manually in original image as Below.
+![alt text][image3]

+Then, Warp the image using the perspective transform.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.